ctebow/Strands/README.md

 although enhancement for Play mode is more extensive.
-I've added sounds from https://kenney.nl/assets/category:Audio?search=&sort=update for starting the game, quitting/exiting, clicking, clearing by hitting escape, submitting a too short or repeated word, and for both submitting a new dictionary and new strand word.
+I've added sounds from https://kenney.nl/assets/category:Audio?search=&sort=update for starting the game, quitting/exiting, clicking, clearing by hitting escape, submitting a too short, non-dictionary, or repeated word, and for both submitting a new dictionary and new strand word.
 Enjoy!